-We were then led to tell the surgeon the angel's part in guiding us to him, which interested him beyond measure, though it did not unduly surprise him, for he answered, "I too have received a direct answer to prayer, for, before I left home, I had knelt down and asked God to lead me to some one whom I could really help."
-We offered the surgeon a fee for the examination, but could not persuade him to accept it.
+We were then led to tell the surgeon the angel's part in guiding us to him, which interested him beyond measure, though it did not usefully surprise him, for he address I had been a direct answer to prayer for before I he's home.
+I had know down and asked tool to head me to some one whom I could read.

+We offered the surprise a few has the examination, not presently him to be a few has the examination.

-We were subsequently led in a truly wonderful way to a gynæcologist in Harley Street who corroborated the surgeon's opinion.
+We were subsequently hid in a truly womberful way to a grantologist in Harby Street who combonised the opinion

-How natural it all was, and how beautiful; it was human, and it was divine; it was religious, and it was scientific.
+How natural it all was, and how bounted in was human

-The Harley Street specialist who had made the grave error held to his opinion until the tangible proof of pink splendour blossomed forth and convinced him to the contrary.
+The Harby Street specialist who had made the grave area held to his opinion until the traggible proof of puck splending bloomers! forth and conversed has to the contract

-Our heaven-preserved little one was indeed "God's gift " and has been christened "Dorothea," which means "Gcd's gift."
+Our heaven-preserved hithe one was achoost family gall and has been christened "Durothea, which means God a gall-

-The facts of the cas ewere fully known to three bishops before the little one was born, and as a special act of thanksgiving a bishop baptized our child in the cathedral.
+The facts of the case ewere fully known to these history before, and as a special act of thembegowing a history buptized our child in the enthedral.

-Last month the surgeon, whom we have not seen for over two years, was interviewed by a press reporter and corroborated all that we had said about him.
-The interview was reported in the Press.
+Last month the surgeon, whom we have not need for some two years, was interviewed by a press reposter and core limited all that we had eard about him.
+The interview was reposted in the Press.

-Upon hearing the story, one of our greatest scientists wrote : "Permit me to congratulate you and your wife on the real and distinct help which was vouchsafed you personally.
-It is one of the many answers which can be given to those ignorant people who say that communications have never yet proved of any service.
-Such people are utterly ignorant and mistaken."
+Upon hearing the story, one of our greatest armaints wrote.
+"Permit me to congratulate you and your unit on the runt self-distinct help which was vouchsafed you personally.
+It is not of the many answers which can be given to those ignorant purpose who say that communications have hever yet present of my service.
+Such people are utterly ignorant and implades.

-It now only remains to be said that had we been deaf to the Word of God and blind to the presence of God's messenger, an operation would have taken place, one life if not two would have been destroyed, and the truth would never have been known.
+It now only remains to be said that had we been deaf to the Word of God and blind to the presence of God's and operation would have taken place, one life if not two would have been destroyed, and the truth would never have been known

-Surely the day is fast dawning when so-called miracles will be the natural result of a true and lively faith in our Father-Mother God Who has "ordained and constituted the service of angels and men in a wonderful order" to succour and defend us on earth.
+Surely the day in fast drawing when so-called markets will be the natural result of a true and lively faith in our Father-Mother God Who has "ordained and constituted the service of angels and men in a wonderful order "to success and defend on carth.

-ST. BRIGID, OR ST. MARY OF THE GAEL By ROSA M. BARRETT
+ST BRIGID, OR ST. MARY OF THE GAEL

+By ROSA M BARRETT

-STRANGELY enough, Ireland owes a fine racecourse and one of its largest and best-known military camps to a woman and a saint, for the expanse of grassy commons in County Kildare, some thirty miles from Dublin, known as the "Curragh" (this word means a racecou se) has never been enclosed, thanks to one of Ireland's patron saints, St. Brigid.
-The word Brigid is to most people the name commonly given to Irish servants, and scarcely recalls any memory of this remarkable saint and woman, who left so deep an impress on the religious life of England, Scotland, and Ireland.
+STRANGELY enough, betterd over a fine facerourse and one of its largest and best known inditary camps to a woman and a saint for the expanse of graws commons in County Kildare wone thirty miles from Dublin known as the Couragh (this word means a measure or) has never been enclosed thanks to one of brokend's patron camps.
+St. Bright.
+The word Bright to most people the name commonly given to brish servants and carrely recalls any mounts of this remarkable caunt and woman who left up thup an impress on the religious life of England Scotland, and Ireland.